hello-openshift-vault/vault-init/README.md

 # Vault Deployment

-Vault is deployed to the hub cluster.
+Deploy, initialize, and configure Vault on an OpenShift cluster.